rackerlabs/scantron/README.md

 ### Agent Troubleshooting

-Verify SSH connection from master with reverse port redirect is up on each agent.
+Verify SSH connection from Master with reverse port redirect is up on each agent.
 Any traffic hitting 127.0.0.1:4430 will be tunneled back to Master.
 This port is for communicating with the API.
 Any traffic hitting 127.0.0.1:2049 will connect back to the NFS share on Master.

 ```bash
 tcp    0    0 127.0.0.1:4430    0.0.0.0:*    LISTEN    1399/sshd: autossh